MinecraftProgrammingTeam/HighVersionQWQ/README.md

 When you beat the other person, you won the game.

-So far, we have only two teams and they are stick at Red & Blue, and the argument `<PlayerName>` does not support target selector like `@p、@s`.
+So far, we have only two teams and they are sticked at Red & Blue, and the argument `<PlayerName>` does not support target selector like `@p、@s`.
 It will be fixed s∞n .